iplaksiy/abstract-app-ts/README.md

 ## Usage

-- **Creating a User**: The application generates a UUID for the user, creates a user instance, and saves it to the storage.
+- **Creating a User**: The application generates an ID for the user using the `Storage` class's `generateId` method, creates a user instance, and saves it to the storage.
+The storage strategy may provide its own ID generation method if applicable.
 - **Retrieving a User**: The user is retrieved using its UUID.
 - **Updating a User**: The user's details are updated and saved back to the storage.
 - **Deleting a User**: The user is deleted from the storage.